A Spectral Assignment Approach for the Graph Isomorphism Problem

+In this section, we will present numerical results for benchmark problems downloaded from~\cite{Val11} and~\cite{LAC11a}.
+For our computations, we used \emph{Matlab} and an error tolerance $ \varepsilon = 10^{-6} $.
+That is, two eigenvalues of a matrix are defined to be identical if the difference is less than $ \varepsilon $.
+Furthermore, an assignment is accepted if the cost $ c $ of the solution of the LAP is less than $ \varepsilon $.
+For all graphs downloaded from~\cite{Val11}, the algorithm returned correct results without backtracking.
 Results for larger benchmark problems used by \emph{conauto} are presented in Table~\ref{tab:BenchmarkResults}.
 For each benchmark problem, we run the proposed algorithm 100 times using different randomly generated permutations of the original graph.
-Here, \emph{n} is the number of vertices, \emph{nBT} the number of runs where no backtracking was required, and \emph{BT} the number of runs where backtracking was required to find an isomorphism.
-The column \emph{steps} describes the average number of backtracking steps needed to find an isomorphism and the last column the average runtime.
-The efficiency of the algorithm could be easily improved using C or C\texttt{++} and the techniques proposed at the end of Section~\ref{sec:Spectral approach for the graph isomorphism problem}.
+Here, \emph{n} is the number of vertices, \emph{noBT} the number of runs where no backtracking was required, and \emph{BT} the number of runs where backtracking was required to find an isomorphism.
+The column \emph{steps} describes the average number of backtracking steps needed to find an isomorphism and the last column lists the average runtime in seconds.
+The efficiency of the algorithm could be easily improved by using C or C\texttt{++}.
 The results show that the algorithm returns correct results for most of the benchmark problems without backtracking.
-Only Steiner triple system graphs and unions of strongly regular graphs required backtracking for almost all test cases.
+Only the Steiner triple system graph (1) and the union of strongly regular graphs (16) require backtracking for almost all test cases.